jannemus/BS3D/README.md

     cmake --build . --config Release --target install

 ## 1.3 Data capture
 Azure Kinect SDK includes a recorder application (k4arecorder.exe) that is called from `record.py`.
-Record one or more sequences by running: <br>
+Record one or more sequences by running:

-`python record.py output.mkv`
+    python record.py output.mkv

 Put your recordings (e.g. A1.mkv, A2.mkv, ...) to the *mydataset/mkv* folder.